 Young Bedfordshire singer-songwriter-guitarist, Terry Emm’s debut album ‘White Butterflies’ (2009), caused a stir when it was released in 2009.
 The album found admirers all over the world.
 Maverick Country magazine described the album as ‘Stunning… faultless… the best singer songwriter debut in a long while’, in a 5 star review, whilst Mojo praised it as an ‘Outstanding debut… pastoral, romantic and lit musically by summer rays…no routine singer- songwriter offering but some-thing totally engaging in melody and lyric’.
-Uncut described Terry’s song-writing as ‘remarkable’ for a teenager and the album was championed by many radio stations including BBC 6 Music and BBC Radio 2 DJ’s Tom Robinson and Bob Harris who Terry has recorded live sessions and interviews for.
+Uncut described Terry’s song-writing as ‘remarkable’ for a teenager and the album was championed by many radio stations including BBC 6 Music and BBC Radio 2 DJ’s Tom Robinson and Bob Harris who Emm has recorded live sessions and interviews for.
+In fact, at the East Coast Music Awards 2010 in Sydney, Canada, it was reported by the Telegram newspaper that when asked for a recommendation from his side of the pond, Bob Harris, who was presenting at the Awards, suggested audiences listen to Terry Emm.
+The launch night for ‘White Butterflies’ was held at Richard Durrant’s ‘Airport Club’ at The Ropetackle Arts Centre, Shoreham By Sea and featured a guest performance from M’s Robin Scott, of ‘Pop Muzik’ fame.

 Xmas single ‘Gently’ (2012) came from the ‘Petals…’ sessions and lit up the internet and music video channels with its vibrant animation by Mark Charlton of Bluestar Animation.
-The single gained massive press acclaim and heavy rotation on BBC 6 Music with Gideon Coe and Chris Hawkins spinning it multiple times over the festive season.
+The single gained massive press acclaim including coverage from The Guardian Music Blog, The Wild Honey Pie & The Washington City Paper and heavy rotation on BBC 6 Music with Gideon Coe and Chris Hawkins spinning it multiple times over the festive season.
+Emm was contacted by a producer for Top Of The Pops about the single, but unfortunately their planned segment on Christmas songs by independent artists was axed.

 Two years later, new collaborations with Michael Clarke (Andy Burrows, Clarkesville) and Calina De La Mare (Sophia, Tindersticks) brought the lushly produced ‘Starlight’, perhaps Emm’s most accomplished and well written album to date.
-However following the release, Emm announced a hiatus from music.
+Around the release of ‘Starlight’, Emm went out on the road again, performing his own dates in the UK and around Europe aswell as opening for the likes of Emma Stevens, Richard Walters, Josienne Clarke & Ben Walker, Harry Manx, Jess Morgan and Amy Wadge.

 ‘Excellent debut release.. stunning…faultless production…this is the best debut album from a singer-songwriter that I have heard in a long time…’ – ***** 5/5 – MAVERICK